Skip to main content

 Marina Schneider

-Faculty Technology and Management, Semester & Tuition Fees
+Faculty of Technology and Management, Fee Management

 Marina Schneider

-Other Fees
+Other fees

 BAföG & Scholarships

-Financing studies with BAföG
+Financing your studies with BAföG

 FAQ BAföG

 The Office for Educational Support of the Studierendenwerk Bodensee Seezeit is responsible for processing BAföG applications.
-All information regarding the application process, deadlines and documents to be submitted can be found on the website of Studierendenwerk Seezeit.
+All information regarding the application process, deadlines and documents to be submitted can be found on the website of the Studierendenwerk Bodensee Seezeit.

 The free BAföG hotline can help at: